Barca-Koseoglu/Hands-on-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow-notes/Chapter-2/README.md

 This scared the CRAP out of me when I first learned about it, but it's actually very straightforward: It's just a step-by-step process.
 First, the 'impute' named action is done, where SimpleImputer is applied, then 'standardize' uses StandardScaler on the data.
 Then we're done!
 A pipline just puts everything in one place so it's easy to use, to evaluate, to tweak and change, and to use in the future for other projects.

+If you don't want to name anything, just use make_pipeline from sklearn.pipeline.
+It'll simply use the name of the transformers' classes in lowercase and without underscores.
+If multiple transformers have the same name, it just does -1 to -x for x of the same transformers.